SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.73_7b82664.md

 |
 |**`sap.m.NotificationListItem`**, **`sap.m.NotificationListGroup`**

+We have redesigned the notifications, and now they are lighter, easy to use, and aligned with the SAP Fiori 3 user experience.
+The changes include:

 -   The priority of the notifications is now visualized with a status icon.
 -   Action buttons in the `sap.m.OverflowToolbar` could now be hidden.
 -   Collapse/expand functionality of the `sap.m.NotificationListGroup` is implemented with an arrow button instead of text.